Ezrill-Lin/DataPipeline-for-ExplicitMemory/README.md

 python execute_pipeline.py
 ```
 After execution, the pipeline will automatically create a new sft dataset and save it in a JSON file `sftdata.json`.

-The final version of the supervised fine-tuning data used for Explicit Memory project is: `sftdata.json`